danvk/boggle-paper/paper/content.typ

 tree corresponds to a Boggle board.
 Still, it is suggestive that this is a hard problem.

-=== OrderlyMerge
+=== Merge Operation
 <orderlymerge>
-With Orderly Trees defined, we're finally ready to perform operations on them.
+With Sum/Choice Trees defined, we're finally ready to perform operations on them.
 Our first goal will be to speed up the “branch” operation and calculation of the subsequent bound.
-This requires forcing a single cell in the board class to be each of its possible letters and constructing the resulting Orderly Trees.
+This requires forcing a single cell in the board class to be each of its possible letters and constructing the resulting trees.

 In practice, it makes the most sense to force the top choice in the tree, i.e. the one with the first position in the canonical order.
-This requires a “merge” operation on Orderly Trees, which is straightforward to implement as in Listing N.
+This requires a “merge” operation on orderly trees, which is straightforward to implement as in Listing N.

 #code.from_src("/src/listings/merge.py")